The Greatest Wall

 There is another chair across from me.
 It has a cushion and looks very comfortable.
 It’s made of rough polished wood, has wheels and it reclines.
 I want to sit there, but I can't.
 The other chair taunts me with its promise of comfort.
 I imagine myself there, leaning back, sipping a glass of water, ice cubes tinkling.

-The man who was sitting in the recliner was taking a piss break.
+The man who was sitting in the recliner, across from me, was taking a piss break.
 That’s what he said.
 But he said it like “Peeze b’dake.”
 He’s a Mexican Federal Official of some sort.
 He likes to rock in the recliner in front of me and make it squeak.
 And play with his mustache.
 Twist the ends and smile in quick little mustache covered grins.

-“You make confession,” he said, repeatedly.
-Only it came out, “Jou meg confashun.”
+“Asylum or death,” he said, repeatedly.
+Only it came out, “Azileem or deeth.”

 I nodded to him.
 “Yes sir.”
 But I didn’t write anything.
 I couldn't.
 I played along.